UtrechtUniversity/researchcloud-items/docs/roles/asreview.md

 [back to index](../index.md#Roles)

 ## Summary
-Automatic Systematic Review (ASReview) is an application that uses active machine learning to facilitate and predict relevancy of papers during a systematic review process.
+ASReview LAB is an application that uses active learning to facilitate and predict the relevancy of papers during a systematic review.
-For more information, visit the [official website](https://asreview.nl/).
+For more information, visit https://asreview.ai/.

 ## Requires
 * Desktop environment
 * Has been tested on Ubuntu 20.04

 ## Description
-This role installs ASReview through pip, as recommended by the documentation.
+This role installs ASReview LAB through pip, as recommended by the documentation.
 It also adds an entry in the Application menu, and the application is run automatically when a user logs in.

 ## Variables
-The default location projects are stored can be supplying the `asreview_path` variable to this role.
-Defaults to `~/.asreview` when not set.
+None.

 ## See also
 [asreview playbook](../playbooks/asreview.md)

 ## History
 2022 Written by Sytse Groenwold (Utrecht University)

 [back to index](../index.md#Roles)